kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v8.0.3.1, 11 Nov 2025:
+- New feature: Map menu: Damonya's new callback for the Enhanced AutoMine/AutoTrade mod.
+- Tweak: Diplomacy menu: support for v8.0.3.1 of the Additional Agent Actions mod.

 v8.0.3.0, 31 Oct 2025:
 - Tweak: Station Configuration menu: list modules alphabetically by name.
 - Bug-fix: Station Overview menu: sometimes this menu would fail to open when my Trade Analytics mod is active.